joelagnel/joelfernandes.org/teaching/index.markdown

 am particularly excited about breaking down difficult topics into easy to understand sessions.

-I enjoy providing 1:1 sessions with graduate students who have reached out to me over the years.
+I enjoy providing weekly online one-to-one sessions with students who have reached out to me over the years.
+Each session is 1 to 1.5 hours and customize to the student's needs.
 I strongly believe teaching is re-learning!
 My style is often practical as I have both industry and academic experiences.

 The following are classes I teach:

-* Computer Architecture
+* Computer Architecture.

-* Operating Systems
+* Operating Systems.

+* Advanced Algorithms.

-* C, C++, Assembler, Firmware, Python Programming
+* C, C++, Assembler, Firmware, Python Programming.

-* Computer Networks
+* Computer Networks.

-* Digital design and Embedded Systems.
+* Digital design, Circuit Design and Embedded Systems.

 * Circuit Design, Verilog, VHDL programming.

-* Database Design
+* Database Design.

 If there is a Computer Engineering topic above that is not mentioned, or if there is a academic paper you are reading that you need help with, feel free to